Filz0r/Doge-Bot/README.md

     -Added Discord permissions for admin commands, meaning only users that have certain permissions that are written on the files they are needed to use those commands.
     -Created an guild collection on the database that stores all the settings each guild the bot is in.
-    -Deleted a few files and condensed all of the command functions in individual files that execute them when requested.
+    -Deleted a few files and condensed all of the commstableand functions in individual files that execute them when requested.

 # DogeBot v1.2.5 changelog: